XAI (Explainable AI)

-The module of xai contains methods that help explain a model decisions.
+The xai module contains methods that help explain model decisions.

-In order for this module to work properly, Graphiz must be installed.
-In linux based operating systems use:
+For this module to work properly, Graphviz must be installed.
+Use the following commands based on your operating system:

 sudo apt-get install graphviz